Deaveon

 How to Pronounce Deaveon

 Our model has identified 6 different pronunciations for the name Deaveon.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 37.5% confident that Deaveon is pronounced as DEE-vee-uhn.
-The next most likely pronunciation is DEE-vee-ahn, at 21.9% confidence.
+Our model is 37.5% confident that Deaveon is pronounced as DEE-vee-uhn, which has 3 syllables.
+The next most likely pronunciation is DEE-vee-ahn, at 21.9% confidence, with 3 syllables.

 DEE-vee-ahn (3 syllables)